The Ultimate Guide to Perfectly Cooked Ribeye Steak

 I'm a big believer in the simple magic of salt and pepper.
 It's a timeless combination that lets the natural flavors of the steak shine through.
 Use kosher salt for its larger crystals, which season more evenly and dissolve more slowly, and freshly ground black pepper for its robust aroma and a touch of heat.

-Spices and Herbs: A World of Flavor Possibilities
+spices and herbs: A World of Flavor Possibilities

 But don't be afraid to get creative!
 Experiment with your favorite spices and herbs.
 Garlic powder and onion powder are always good choices, adding a savory depth to the steak.
 A sprinkle of paprika or a pinch of cayenne pepper adds a bit of heat.
 For a more sophisticated touch, try a blend of herbs like thyme, rosemary, or oregano.
 Remember, there are no hard and fast rules.
 Use what you love and enjoy the process of flavor exploration.